TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fal/UsingFal/Tca.rst

     See the :ref:`Migration <t3tca:columns-file-migration>` section on how to adjust the configuration.

+..  versionchanged:: 13.0
+    When using the TCA type `file`, TYPO3 takes care of :ref:`generating the according database field <t3coreapi:auto-generated-db-structure>`.
+    A developer does not need to define this field in an extension's :file:`ext_tables.sql` file.

 The TCA field type :ref:`t3tca:columns-file` can be used to provide a field in which files can be referenced and/or uploaded:

 ..  literalinclude:: _Tca/_my_table.php
     :language: php
     :caption: EXT:my_extension/Configuration/TCA/my_table.php

-On the database side, the corresponding field needs to store an integer, as is usual for relations field:

-..  literalinclude:: _Tca/_ext_tables.sql
-    :language: sql
-    :caption: EXT:my_extension/ext_tables.sql

 The property :ref:`appearance <t3tca:columns-file-properties-appearance>` can be
 used to specify, if a file upload button and file by URL button (Vimeo, Youtube)